 Permanent Collection Dartmouth Hitchcock Medical Center

-Years ago, I walked the corridors at Dartmouth-Hitchcock Medical Center with my husband who was treated for esophageal cancer.
-We became very familiar with the corridor to Hematology-Oncology.
 We always stopped to admire the artwork displayed on the walls along our route.
-My husband often said, “Your paintings should hang here.”
+Werner often said, “Your paintings should hang here.”
 I always chuckled.

-When his cancer progressed to terminal so did the frequent hospital stays.
-During our final journey together, his hospital room became home for us, and a living room welcome place for family and friends.
-On the warm June days, he often said, “It is good for you to go out doors for a walk.”
+When his cancer progressed to the final stage so did the frequent hospital stays.
+During our last journey together, his hospital room became home for us, and a living room and a welcome place for family and friends.
+On the warm June days, he said, “It is good for you to go outdoors for a walk.”
 I did.

 Along one path a blue lady sculpture caught my attention.
 I stopped to admire her.
-I was struck by her defiant yet graceful stance with her hand on her hip and her chin-up.
-I spoke to her.
+Her defiant yet graceful stance struck me with her hand on her hip and her chin-up.
+I spoke to her as if she could hear.
 “Something happened in your life too, and you also wait and look for someone.”

 I walked away from, the blue lady, with these two thoughts.
 I could not change our circumstance.
-I knew full well my husband was dying.
-But I stood on a promise I made when we began this journey and now walked our final journey together, I recommitted to honor my husband’s one request,
+I knew full well; my husband was dying.
+But I stood on the promise I made when we began this journey and now walked our final journey together.
+It was a request Werner asked of me.

 “You must be brave.”

-Through it all God also honored a promised to help me.
+In the end, God honored that commitment.
 The symbolism of the blue lady with her chin up stayed with me.
-I thought I might one day paint her.
-And so I did.
+I might one day paint her.

-My pastel of The Blue Lady and the story behind why I painted her now hangs in the new Hematology-Oncology Reception at the North Entrance of Dartmouth-Hitchcock Medical Center in memory of my husband, Werner Zwahlen, a beautiful man to know.
-Perhaps the painting will give encourage to another person who looks and waits for someone.
+My pastel of The Blue Lady shown on this page and the story behind why I painted her now hangs in the new Hematology-Oncology Reception located at the North Entrance of Dartmouth-Hitchcock Medical Center.
+The painting hangs in memory of my husband, Werner Zwahlen, an inspiration to all of us who knew him.